 Use a different password for each purpose so that if an attacker did ever obtain your password then the rest of your logins will still be safe.
 Passwords should be strong, I mean use a long password which includes special characters (the likes of !&%*), also use numbers and both upper-case and lower-case letters and don’t use your date of birth, family names or any parts of your house or work addresses.
 Don’t use standard words as these can easily be broken by use of a ‘dictionary attack’ whereby the attacker uses software to scan through dictionary words.
 Basically, the stronger the password the longer it would take an attacker to break your password making it less likely to happen.

-My grandad used to say “loose lips sink ships”, now I know we are not in 1942 and pardon the pun but I think that statement still holds water; Don’t tell anyone your passwords (someone untrustworthy may overhear) and make sure you don’t write your them down in a place where they could be stolen, i.e. in your laptop bag, wallet or purse.
-If you absolutely have to write your passwords down (which, lets be realistic, is probable if you use different passwords for everything) then you could maybe remember a single strong password piece and use that as one half of all the passwords you use so you only have to write down half of each password rendering it useless on its own.
+My grandad used to say “loose lips sink ships”, now I know we are not in 1942 and pardon the pun but I think that statement still holds water; Don’t tell anyone your passwords (someone untrustworthy may overhear) and make sure you don’t write them down in a place where they could be stolen, i.e. in your laptop bag, wallet or purse.
+If you absolutely have to write your passwords down then you should be using a super secure encrypted application (like our secure password storage software) to store them so that storage itself cannot be accessed by anyone but you.

 Don’t let your browser remember your login details for any sensitive accounts, these can be viewed within the browser if an attacker gains access to your device and it obviously takes no effort at all to gain access to your accounts if you bookmarked say your bank login and let your browser auto populate the login credentials!